 The core idea in this book is:

-To find out exactly how much money is enough to live a good life.
+Find out exactly how much money is enough to live a good life.
 And how to work less and enjoy more.

 So various questions puzzled the authors: